mherwege/openhab2-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 A new playlist can be created on a server thing from the selection in the `upnpserver browse` selection list.
 When restoring a playlist on the server, the media in the playlist from the `upnpserver` thing used for restoring, will be put in the `upnpserver browse` selection list.

+The current selection of media playable on the currently selected renderer will automatically be stored as a playlist with name `current`.

 A playlist can contain media from different servers.
 Only the media from the current server will be visible in the server when restoring.
 It is possible to append content to a playlist that already contains content from a different server.